zappee/portfolio-analyzer/README.md

 Considering the benefits of the CLI, this tool is just the right tool for the job.

-The main operations that the `Remal Portfolio Analyzer` supports and the way of recall them is the following: `java -jar portfolio-analyzer.jar`
+The main operations that the `Remal Portfolio Analyzer` supports and the way of recall them is the following: `java -jar bin/portfolio-analyzer.jar`

 Result:
 ```